c3lang/c3-web/src/content/docs/Language Common/memory.md

             *b = *a;
             // Both 'b' and 'a' are valid
         };
-        // 'b' is relased, only 'a' is valid io::printn(*a);
+        // 'b' is released, only 'a' is valid io::printn(*a);
     };
     // 'a' is released